 What to expect

-Our support network helps people who are close to someone suffering from addiction or mental health problems better understand what their loved ones are going through.
+Our support network helps people who are close to someone suffering from mental health or addiction problems better understand what their loved ones are going through.
 Supporting someone with substance misuse or mental health issues can feel difficult but we can help with advice, networking and assistance with care.

 Signs of addiction